svenkreiss/pelican-theme-validator/README.rst

     Automatically create git branches with the output of pelican builds.
 Connect to TravisCI and show an overview of the status.

-This overview is generated using the `html5validator package <http://github.com/svenkreiss/html5validator>`_ and shows the status of the `pelican-themes repository <https://github.com/getpelican/pelican-themes>`_.
+This overview is generated using the `html5validator package <http://github.com/svenkreiss/html5validator>`_ and shows the status of the themes in the `pelican-themes repository <https://github.com/getpelican/pelican-themes>`_.

 .. include-list-of-themes
 Based on commit ``62c7297`` from Sun, 24 Aug 2014 15:07.